-Composers are invited to submit ONE score only, recording (MIDI versions are acceptable) and a resume, no later than March 1, 2020.
-Materials must be submitted via Slideroom (link below).
-After carefully reviewing the details outlined below, if you have any questions or wish to discuss the program in greater detail, please feel free to contact Lyndsey Loosley, Cabrillo Festival’s Director of Artistic Operations at 831.426.6966 or via the contact form below.
+Composers are invited to submit ONE score only, a recording (MIDI is an encouraged alternative if a live performance is not available), and a resume to be submitted no later than March 1, 2022.
+Materials must be submitted via Slideroom, see link below.
+After reviewing the details outlined below, if you have any questions or wish to discuss the program in greater detail, please feel free to contact Lyndsey Loosley, Cabrillo Festival’s Director of Artistic Operations.

-Composer Pierre Jalbert, and Maestros Cristian Măcelaru and Octavio Más-Arocas; with additional participation by Festival composers-in-residence.
+Composer Stacy Garrop and conductors Cristian Măcelaru and Octavio Más-Arocas; with additional participation by Festival composers-in-residence (to be announced).

 COMPOSERS WORKSHOP REHEARSALS/PERFORMANCES:

-1 concert: features two performances of each work of 5-7 minutes by three participating composers, performed by members of the Cabrillo Festival Orchestra and led by six participating conductors.
+- One concert on July 26, featuring two performances each of three participating composer’s 5-7 minute works, performed by members of the Cabrillo Festival Orchestra and conducted by participating Fellows.
 Each composer will receive recordings of their work from the final performance.

 5 violin I – 4 violin II – 3 violas – 3 cellos – 2 basses (strings are listed as players not stands)